Gap Year Programs in China

 Cost of Living in China

-Eating out is the best way to discover the variety of foods that China offers and is extremely cheap.
-A great meal may cost as low as USD 1.
+Eating out is the best way to discover the variety of foods that China offers and is extremely affordable.
 Whether you're enjoying a meal with friends, working out at the fitness club, or getting a massage, you'll find that leisure activities are often very affordable in China.

 China has excellent, yet inexpensive, public transport.
 Even the taxi rides are reasonably priced.
 Chinese people often commute by bicycle.
-However, this mode of transport is only for the bravest of foreigners as Chinese roads are notoriously dangerous.
+However, this mode of transport is only for the bravest of foreigners as Chinese roads are notoriously hard to navigate.

 What People Are Saying